Paycheck Protection Program (PPP) Loan Forgiveness Estimator

 We would not recommend changing your normal payroll schedule.
 You are still required to follow wage and hour laws in your state.
 Without final guidance, this may not result in the desired outcome.

 Can I pay people additional advances or bonuses to maximize my forgiveness?

-There is no guidance available on if paying additional wages will be allowed for forgiveness.
-Normal payroll procedures should be followed; all loan forgiveness could be subject to an audit.
+Bonuses and hazard pay are included in cash compensation.
+There is no guidance available on whether paying advances will be allowed for forgiveness.
+Normal payroll procedures should be followed as loan forgiveness may be subject to an audit.

 Is there a deadline that I must have all my employees back to work and a certain number of days or weeks from this time that that they must be employed for the loan amount to be forgiven?